nponsard/ariel-os/examples/threading-multicore/README.md

     laze build -b rpi-pico run

 The application will start two threads that each print their ID and the core that they are running on, before entering a busy loop.
-The thread that is started first in pinned to Core 1 using core affinities.
+The thread that is started first is pinned to Core 1 using core affinities.